arielgee/Sage-Like/.misc/tasks.md

 * consider to change jump list UI. looks too much like a scroll-down button.
 * [stupid] (REGEX_RSS_CONTENT_TYPES got nothing to do with discoveryView) - add switch to discover feeds withOUT semantics in discoveryView
 * add feed preference (like `Update title from feed`) `Order feed-items chronologically`. => NO
+* Tree scrollbar-thumb is not responding properly to dragging (clanky) after extension's first load as a temporary add-on. ==> GONE IN v86.0.1
+	* second reload or closing & re-opening the sidebar fixes the issue.
+* user bookmarks.description to hold 'updateTitle:1; openInFeedPreview:0;' or 'open:1;' instead of internalPrefs setOpenTreeFolders()/setTreeFeedsData() ==> NO
 ---

 ## Now
-* import/export the sage-like preferences
+* take new PR pictures for version with 'order feed-items chronologically'
 ---

 ## Next
-* take new PR pictures for version with 'order feed-items chronologically'
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`

 ### file "sl-customFeedPreview-CSS-files.zip" is ahead of the one in https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/18
 * one extra css file.